microcmsio/microcms-js-sdk/README.md

 #### Get all contents

-This function can be used to retrieve all content data.
+The `getAllContents` method is used to retrieve all content data.

 ```javascript
 client